-Boosters can be a vital element to any cloth nappy, to help them last that bit longer.
-Whether you need a night time booster, or just to add a few hours in the day, they can really help your reusable nappy work!
+Nappy Boosters can be a vital element to any cloth system, to help them last that bit longer.
+Whether you need hemp at night time, or just to add a few hours in the day, they can really help your reusable nappy work!

-If you are struggling with cloth nappies, a first place to look is adding absorbency layers with a bamboo nappy inserts.
-Heavy wetters often just need a bamboo insert inside their cloth nappies.
+If you are struggling with cloth, a first place to look is adding absorbency layers.
+Heavy wetters often just need a insert inside their cloth to help up absorbency.
 You can add this as just absorbency, or including a stay dry layer on the booster pad.
-We recommend getting a booster pack of 6-12 booster pads.
+We recommend getting a pack of 6-12 booster pads.
 The pads can either go inside the nappy, underneath or on top (especially if they have a stay dry layer).
-Even if you have a super absorbent nappy like a bamboo nappy, you still might need to add a booster pad.
-Adding a booster pad will just make your absorbent nappy and even more absorbent nappy!
+Even if you have a super absorbent nappy like a bumgenius elemental, you still might need to add a pad.
+Adding nappy boosters will just make it even more absorbent and work better!

-Nappy liners are different, they just catch any solids, and do not provide additional absorbency, so will not help your heavy wetter.
-Nappy liners can be paper, or stay dry fleece, neither will work as boosters.
+Liners are different, they just catch any solids, and do not provide additional absorbency, so will not help your heavy wetter.
+Liners can be paper, or stay dry fleece, neither will work as boosters.
 Fleece liners just catch solids, they do not add any absorbency.
-Nappy inserts can be classed as booster pads as they can be layered to add absorbency to any cloth nappy for your heavy wetting child.
-Silk liners again just provide a liner layer, but can help with nappy rash.
+Inserts can be classed as booster pads as they can be layered to add absorbency to any cloth nappy for your heavy wetting child.
+Silk liners again just provide a liner layer, but can help with rash.

-Bamboo boosters are the most popular, but boosters can be made from bamboo, organic cotton, hemp anything you can put inside your cloth nappy to help!
-Our favourite is the little weeds, super versatile but very quick drying.
-Hemp is super absorbent and makes the best boosters, however, the trade-off for the super absorbent booster pad, is the drying time.
+Bamboo is the most popular, but they can be made from bamboo, organic cotton and hemp - anything you can put inside to help absorbency!
+Our favourite is the little weeds pad, super versatile and absorbent but very quick drying.
+Hemp is super absorbent (probably the most absorbent on the market), however, the trade-off for the super absorbent pad, is the drying time.
 Hemp is ideal for heavy wetting toddlers!

-A booster pack is a real advantage to cloth nappies because unlike disposable nappies you can just keep on layering the absorbency to find the level your heavy wetting child needs.
-Just ensure you can still fit your nappy covers over your nappy once you have added the layers!
-For night time, consider getting nappy covers a size up to allow you to fit in the bamboo inserts.
-You can also use nappy covers over a disposable nappy to help with leaks.
-For adding layers to all-in-one nappies just lay on top of the nappy for additional absorbency
+A pad is a real advantage to cloth because unlike disposables you can just keep on layering the absorbency to find the level your heavy wetting child needs.
+Just ensure you can still fit your covers over once you have added the layers!
+For nighttime, consider getting covers a size up to allow you to fit in the inserts.
+You can also use covers over a disposable to help with leaks.
+For adding layers to all-in-one's just lay on top for additional absorbency.